PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 The output tells us that we have loaded a time step  with 992 cell agents and 26 numerical attributes (vars).
 Further, we have 4 categorical cell agent attributes (obs).
-We have each cell agnet's xy spatial coordinate information (obsm).
+We have each cell agent's xy spatial coordinate information (obsm).
 And we have cell neighbor graph infromation (obsp, uns).

 Please have a look at [TUTORIAL_python3_scverse.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_scverse.md) to learn more.